 Auden was also meant to join the staff at Chicago's award-winning Crickets restaurant in 1977.
 That's where, over the course of six years, he earned a reputation for consistently well-executed and innovative menus.

-"When I left the Fairmont there weren't a lot of other jobs in San Antonio so I opened my own place.
+Recognized as one of the early pioneers of Southwestern cuisine, Auden moved to San Antonio in 1985 to open the Fairmont Hotel's Polo's restaurant.
+While there, Food and Wine Magazine named him one of 1988's "Ten Best New Chefs in America."
+He also put Polo's on Esquire Magazine's "Best Bars & Restaurants" list in 1991."When I left the Fairmont there weren't a lot of other jobs in San Antonio so I opened my own place.
 There are a lot of great restaurants in San Antonio but they're small.
 There are some wonderful mom and pop places.
 That's good for diners but not for chefs.
 There aren't a lot of openings.
 We lose a lot of great young chefs to other cities because we just don't have enough opportunities for them here."

 Auden opened Biga in 1991 along with LocuStreet Bakery where he continued to develop his own style in a friendly, relaxed atmosphere.
 The chef's reputation made Biga an instant success when it was named to Esquire's "Best Bars & Restaurants" list in its first year of operation.
 In 1996 Biga was named to "Nation's Restaurant News" Fine Dining Hall of Fame.

 The New BossAuden likes being his own boss.
 "As long as you keep paying the bills you get to be your own boss.
 I like that part of it.
 I have more control now.
 Sometimes it's hard for a chef to work in a corporate environment because cooking is really a form of art.
 Artists don't always get along with management."

 The artist has had to give up some of his kitchen time to manage his busy restaurant.
 "I can cook when I want to," he says.
 "But I don't get to do as much of it as I used to.
 Everyone who's ever worked in a restaurant knows about long hours.
 You're working when everyone else is home with their family or socializing with their friends."